-The White Rabbit Book Club meets in our Library on the second Sunday of each month.
+The White Rabbit Book Club meets in the Library on the third floor of the Gallery on the second Sunday of each month.
 Under the broad headings of China and art, we discuss novels, memoirs, history books, current affairs and even cookery.
 Whether or not you’ve read the nominated book, you are welcome to join us.

 When: Second Sunday of every month, 2 p.m.